braver/ColorConverter/README.md

 To disable or customize the context menu:

 - Create a `ColorConvertor` directory in the `Packages` directory (which you can find via the Settings > Browse Packages menu item).
-- In that directory place a `Context.sublime-menu`.
+- In that directory place a `Context.sublime-menu` file.
   For its contents you can use this package's [original menu](https://github.com/braver/ColorConvertor/blob/main/Context.sublime-menu).

 This copy of the context menu now overrides the original one.
 You can for instance remove the formats you don't use.
 Or remove everything, leaving just `[]`, to remove and disable the menu completely.